Legal Writing Faculty

 Professor Bowen has an undergraduate degree from Boston University, cum laude, and a J.D., cum laude from the University of Buffalo School of Law, where she was the recipient of the Adolf Homberger Award for excellence in Civil Procedure.
 After practicing complex litigation in Washington, D.C., at Shaw, Pittman, Potts, & Trowbridge, she headed the consumer mediation department at Call For Action, a national non-profit consumer advocacy group.
 As a graduate student in Sociology at the University of Washington, Professor Bowen received the Norman S. Hayner award for excellence in her field in 1995.
 After completing her Ph.D. in 2002, Professor Bowen taught at the University of Washington Bothell, and Seattle University, where she was honored with the 2007 Faculty Appreciation award from the Criminal Justice department.
 Since 2001, Professor Bowen has taught Family Law and Consumer Law as an adjunct faculty member of the law school.
 She has presented her work on families, plea bargaining, and race issues both nationally and internationally at sociology as well as law conferences.
 Dr. Bowen was appointed by Governor Christine Gregoire to serve on the Washington State Child Support Guidelines Commission.
 Deirdre Bowen, the National People of Color Legal Scholarship Junior Faculty Competition's Best Paper Award, September 2010.

-Prior to joining the Seattle University School of Law Faculty in 2005, Lucas practiced as a public defender for The Defender Association and Northwest Defenders in Seattle.
-As a public defender Lucas represented hundreds of indigent clients accused of a range of crimes.
+Prior to joining the Seattle University School of Law faculty in 2005, Professor Lucas Cupps practiced as a public defender for The Defender Association and Northwest Defenders in Seattle.
+As a public defender, he represented hundreds of indigent clients accused of a range of crimes.
 He appeared daily in court representing clients at arraignments, probation reviews, plea hearings, and sentencing hearings.
 He also conducted numerous jury trials and pursued several successful appeals of his clients' convictions.
-Lucas is especially proud of the work he did while working in the domestic violence court located at the Regional Justice Center where he successfully advocated for positive procedural changes benefitting his clients.
+Professor Cupps is especially proud of the work he did while working in the domestic violence court located at the Regional Justice Center where he successfully advocated for positive procedural changes benefitting his clients.

-After leaving the law school in 2007, Lucas lived abroad in Christchurch, New Zealand, and worked in the financial sector during the height of the global financial crisis.
-From 2009 to 2012 he lived and worked in Vancouver, Canada, in the field of health regulation.
-In this role Lucas was an integral part of the initial efforts of health regulatory organizations in British Columbia to grapple with the oversight resulting from the provincial government's creation of the Health Professions Review Board (HPRB).
+From 2005-2007, Professor Lucas Cupps taught Legal Writing I and II at Seattle University School of Law.
+After leaving the law school in 2007, he lived abroad in Christchurch, New Zealand, and worked in the financial sector during the height of the global financial crisis.
+From 2009 to 2012 he lived in Vancouver, Canada, and worked in the field of health regulation.
+In this role he was an integral part of the initial efforts of health regulatory organizations in British Columbia to grapple with the oversight resulting from the provincial government's creation of the Health Professions Review Board (HPRB).
 The HPRB is an administrative tribunal charged with reviewing the decisions of health regulatory organizations regarding complaints against health professionals and regarding the process of issuing professional licenses.

 Janet K. G. Dickson